The Outsider (Dishonored): Character and analysis

 Harvey Smith denied interpretations that the Outsider was a trickster god, or that he was completely "amoral" or "indifferent".
 Dishonored 2 intended to detail more of his backstory, with Smith describing him as someone who "suffered great abuse" before becoming the Outsider and now "struggles to maintain some sort of human consciousness".
 Ricardo Bare, lead technical designer of the first Dishonored, acknowledged the Outsider had done things that reminded people of trickster gods, but preferred to relate him to the Jungian shadow self.
 He commented that the Outsider had qualities "which represent the unconscious, mystery, secret or repressed desires, creativity, etc." Elsewhere, Smith has called the Outsider an "observer character".
 Arkane had tried to make the character come across as sarcastic, though found difficulties where players would misread the character and take his lines as sincere endorsements.

 Hazel Monforton, writing for PC Gamer, used the Outsider's sacrifice to compare him to the ancient Greek social ritual, the pharmakos.
 For her comments on the character, Monforton was brought to work on Death of the Outsider.
-GamesRadar's Alex Avard considered the ending of Death of the Outsider to "shatter all of our preconceived notions" by revealing him to be an "incarcerated victim" rather than a "machiavellian villain".
+GamesRadars Alex Avard considered the ending of Death of the Outsider to "shatter all of our preconceived notions" by revealing him to be an "incarcerated victim" rather than a "machiavellian villain".
 On the third game's ending, The A.V.
 Clubs Matt Gerardi commented: "[The Outsider]'s the ultimate symbol of the abuse that Dishonoreds many monstrous characters perform and a reminder that [...] humanity's inclination to do evil to each other is a far greater threat than some unknowable agent".